yjajkiew/php-delete-line-in-file/README.md

 > text5;text6
 >

 And I needed to remove the line containing the "text3" string.
-I did my function so it can work with my specific file, and then I changed it to work with any "generic" CSV or TXT file.
+I did my function so it can work with my specific file, and then I changed it to work with any kind of file (tested with CSV, TXT and HTML files).

 License
 -------